Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 - Masking tape – to protect the rest of the vehicle from being exposed to the paint

-- A towel – to keep you and the car clean
+- A shop towel – to keep the area lint free and the car clean

 - Nitrile gloves – to protect your hands throughout the repair process.